RahulGhosh305/React-hooks/README.md

 - Similler to useEffect Hook but defference is it memoization function reference.
 - It's all about Memoization / Caching function.

+## Custom Hook Syntax

+- for CustomHook Create startwith use key word